 At the Eden Mills Writers’ Festival, we love presenting all your CanLit favourites but we are just as delighted to showcase each year’s up and coming new talents.
-Our 2019 debut authors hail from coast to coast across Canada, and you’ll have a front row seat to see them at Festival Sunday at the 2019 Eden Mills Writers’ Festival.
+Our 2019 debut authors hail from across Canada, and you’ll have a front row seat to see them at Festival Sunday at the 2019 Eden Mills Writers’ Festival.
 We’ve interviewed a selection of our featured emerging authors and we invite you to get to know them a little better here!

 This One Because of the Dead

 How do you like to begin a story?
 What is the ‘way in’?